 Databricks concepts

-This article introduces the set of fundamental concepts you need to understand in order to use Databricks effectively.
+This article introduces fundamental concepts you need to understand in order to use Databricks effectively.

 Accounts and workspaces